 You would have a cropping tracker for the crops you produce on your farm

 You enter actual and forecast transactions into trackers.
 An example of how those three transactions work is below.

 You have a sheep tracker for the sheep you run on your farm

 You would enter a forecasted purchase of 500 ewes you plan on buying in next year to bolster your herd

 As the time draws closer, you’ve had a hard winter and you realise you don’t have the feed capacity to support this many new sheep, so you update this transaction in your forecasts with a purchase for less sheep - 150 ewes

 The truck rolls in your driveway with the ewes you’ve just purchased from the yards, you enter an actual purchase for 150 ewes

-The tracker then passes this information to Xero and other areas of Figured, providing the data required for accurate overviews and reports (both production and financial).
+The tracker then passes this information to your preferred accounting software and other areas of Figured, providing the data required for accurate overviews and reports (both production and financial).